Think provider credentialing is a modern concept?

 - Centralization and alignment of tasks in health systems: Credentialing and payer enrollment have merged in many health systems to save resources, spurring the need for MSPs to learn how to manage payer relationships.

-Essential traits of the MSP
+Essential traits of the medical services professional (MSP)

 For example, a highly functioning MSP works in conjunction with leaders to: